 Click timing is very important in Destiny because if you can hit a headshot you will deal significantly more damage or outright kill the opponent.

-Players that can aim for the head have an advantage going into every gunfight with players that can’t.
+Players who can aim for the head have an advantage going into every gunfight with players who can’t.

 You can also use a map called: spider shot for click timing.

 This map has only 1 dot at a time that you have to shoot and they spawn in a larger area.

 This will help with bigger adjustments to the heads of opponents.
 Click timing is very important and it is the most fundamental part of aiming.

 Make sure you practice on these click-timing maps for a decent amount of time if you want to see improvement in your Destiny 2 aim.